 We require a minimum of 4 individuals to run the trip and we can accommodate up to 10 persons at a time.

-You will be picked up directly from your hotel by your guide and a chauffeur in our air-conditioned van.
+You will be picked up directly from your hotel by your chauffeur in our air-conditioned van.

 The largest confirmed whale shark sighted was over 40 feet long, and weighed an estimated 36 metric tons!